dagger/dagger/docs/writing_extensions.md

 ### Extension

-A GraphQL [schema](https://graphql.org/learn/schema/#gatsby-focus-wrapper) + associated [resolvers](https://graphql.org/learn/execution/#root-fields-resolvers) that can be loaded into Cloak at runtime to add new functionality beyond the core API.
+A schema + associated resolvers that can be loaded into Cloak at runtime to add new functionality beyond the core API.

-N.B.: a resolver is basically a HTTP Handler for a resource

 ### Extension Runtime